Atomic-stack/create-atomic/README.md

   - Tests

 ## Modern standards
-Write the latest and greatest TypeScript.
+Write the latest and greatest TypeScript with a best-in-class developer experience.

 Ship JavaScript modules that are standards-compliant and performance oriented.